 The research team met with their students for eight hours a day, five days a week, during June and July of 1966.
 They gave their students basic instructions, while emphasizing that the students should make a film about whatever was important to them.
 During the project the students were paid the U.S. minimum wage.
 After two months, the seven completed films were shared with the Pine Springs community.

-The films became world renown, as did the researchers.
+The films became world renowned, as did the researchers.
 In 1972, they published Through Navajo Eyes (Bloomington, IN: Indiana University Press), which is considered one of the cornerstone texts of visual anthropology.

 The University of Pennsylvania Museum of Archaeology and Anthropology (Penn Museum) currently owns the distribution rights to the films.
-The films were recently released by Visionmaker, a Native American video distributor, on DVD, together with newly-found material.
-The Museum is pursuing a mechanism with which to share profits from the sales of the DVD with the filmmakers and their families.
+The films were released in DVD format in 2012, together with newly-found material.
+The Museum has never taken a profit from the sale of the DVDs and has sent home all profits to the filmmakers or their surviving families.

 The purpose of this website is to give context to the project by providing a thorough reading of primary source materials.
 Apart from the information in the 1997 edition of Through Navajo Eyes, we have provided a thorough reading of the Sol Worth Papers (UPT 50 W933), University of Pennsylvania Archives, Philadelphia, PA.
 [Hereafter referred to as Worth Papers].
 The papers and finding aid are available to the public.
 These documents include but are not limited to: